📢 Follow ST on Google News Click Here

 BharatPe Balance gives the user information on their daily QR collections, balance in investment account, and their available loan limit.

-How does BharatPe earn money?
+How does BharatPe make money/BharatPe revenue model?

 Is BharatPe safe to invest in?